tuananh01/SP-PIFO/README.md

 <p>
     <img src="https://github.com/tuananh01/SP-PIFO/assets/86756286/34d57759-7033-43cf-819e-423afe38e11d">
 </p>
-The result of the ranking mechanism can be check by using CLI of simple_switch:
+The result of the ranking mechanism can be check by using CLI of simple_switch to read the register used to capture queue bound values:
 <p>
     <img src="https://github.com/tuananh01/SP-PIFO/assets/86756286/d3714e5a-6865-4ba2-8661-e80de02ab01f">
 </p>